digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-example-create-use-archive:

-Signatories of a contract and stakeholder actors see usages after the creation and before the archival
+Signatories of a Contract and Stakeholder Actors See Usages After the Creation and Before the Archival
 ======================================================================================================

 The `Fetch A (Iou Bank A)` action comes after the creation of the `Iou Bank A` and before its archival,